-When you’re involved in a car accident, your immediate thoughts leap to the well-being of everyone involved, the extent of the damage, and how to handle the situation.
-However, the process becomes even more complex when you find out that the other driver is uninsured.
+When you’re involved in a car accident, your first concern is the safety of everyone involved, the extent of the damage, and what steps to take next.
+However, the situation becomes more complicated when the other driver is uninsured.

 Across the United States, it is estimated that one in eight drivers is uninsured, which means there’s a significant probability that any one of us could be in an accident with an uninsured driver.
 Knowing what to do in such a scenario could be the difference between a resolved issue and long-term frustration.